 In addition to assets, the basic financial statements will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to future periods and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-The District has three items that qualify for reporting in this category.
-One is Pension and Health Insurance OPEB Related Deferrals related to the pension plan and retiree health insurance subsidies include difference between expected and actual experience, changes of assumptions, difference between projects and actual earning, and contributions subsequent to the measurement date.
-At June 30, 2019 there were deferred outflows of \$5,679,137 for PERS pension related deferrals, \$1,444 for OPEB - Stipends related deferrals, and \$296 for OPEB - RHIA.
+At June 30, 2021 there were deferred outflows representing PERS pension related deferrals, OPEB - Stipends related deferrals, OPEB - Health Insurance related deferrals, and OPEB - RHIA related deferrals in the Statement of Net Position.

 In addition to liabilities, the basic financial statements will sometimes report a separate section for deferred inflows of resources.
-This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The District has four types of items which qualify for reporting in this category.
-The first, unavailable revenue is reported only in the governmental funds balance sheet.
-The governmental funds report unavailable revenues for property taxes of \$264,949.
-This amount is deferred and recognized as an inflow of resources in the period that the amount becomes available.
-The other type of item arises under full accrual accounting in the Statement of Net Position.
-At June 30, 2019 there were deferred inflows of \$1,297,173 for PERS pension related deferrals, \$10,100 for OPEB - Stipends related deferrals, and \$24,816 for OPEB - RHIA.
+This separate financial statement element represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
+The District has two types of items which qualify for reporting in this category.
+The first, unavailable revenue, is in the governmental funds balance sheet for property taxes.
+These amounts are deferred and recognized as an inflow of resources in the period that the amounts become available.
+At June 30, 2021 there also were deferred inflows representing PERS pension related deferrals, OPEB - Health Insurance related deferrals, OPEB - Stipends related deferrals, and OPEB - RHIA related deferrals in the Statement of Net Position.